European Wax Center Privacy Settlement (Closed)

 European Wax Center website privacy class action settlement

-Published: April 25, 2026
+Published: April 25, 2026 · Updated: July 1, 2026

-Claim Deadline June 30, 2026
+Claim Deadline June 30, 2026 (passed)

 Estimated Payout Up to $10.00 cash payment · subject to pro rata reduction

-Proof Required Yes Class Member ID from emailed notice
+Proof Required Yes Class Member ID from emailed notice — now moot, filing has closed

 The lawsuit, captioned Cumor, Dunn v.
-European Wax Center, Inc., Case No. 26-CA-002430, is pending before the Honorable Melissa Polo in the Circuit Court for the 13th Judicial Circuit, Hillsborough County, Florida.
-The plaintiffs, Jason Cumor and Sydney Dunn, allege that the operator of waxcenter.com let third parties listen in on visitors’ activity by deploying tracking pixels, cookies, and analytics scripts that captured information about how visitors used the site — including users who booked appointments — without permission.
+European Wax Center, Inc., Case No. 26-CA-002430, was pending before the Honorable Melissa Polo in the Circuit Court for the 13th Judicial Circuit, Hillsborough County, Florida.
+The plaintiffs, Jason Cumor and Sydney Dunn, alleged that the operator of waxcenter.com let third parties listen in on visitors’ activity by deploying tracking pixels, cookies, and analytics scripts that captured information about how visitors used the site — including users who booked appointments — without permission.

 Why Beauty & Personal-Care Site Tracking Is Different